A Web Processing Service for Climate Explorer data preparation

 $ poetry env use <other_python_version>

-PyWPS serviceAfter successful installation you can start the service using the thunderbird
+thunderbird PyWPS serviceAfter successful installation you can start the service using the thunderbird command-line.

 (thunderbird-py<python_version>)$ thunderbird --help # show help